richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

   - any roll of 17, 18 or 19 is a *special success*, of value 2.

-  - any other valud is a *normal success*, of value 1.
+  - any other value is a *normal success*, of value 1.

+  - if multiple dice are rolled, the highest value is used.

-- On a *failed roll*, any roll of 1 is a fumble, of value -1
+- On a *failed roll*

+  - any roll of 1 is a *fumble*, of value -1

+  - any other roll is a *normal failure*, of value 0.

+  - if multiple dice are rolled, the lowest value is used.

 ### tie break mechanism

 Normally, the contestant with the highest number of succcesses would win.
-Ties can be broken by adding the value rolled and any *tiebreak bonus* the tied contestants have.
+Ties can be broken by adding the value rolled to any *tiebreak bonus* the tied contestants have.
 The contestant with the highest value scores an extra success.

+> [!NOTE]
+> Thus the Humakti with a *tiebreak bonus* of 154 has, all things equal, a very small chance (<10%) of losing to anyone with a merly human-level of skill (< 150).